 We collect information that you give us when subscribing to our newsletter, including your name and email address.
 Other information that may be needed from time to time to process a request may also be collected as indicated on the web site.

 Cookies are small text files which a website may put on your computer or mobile device when you first visit a site or page.
-Most web browsers automatically accept cookies, but you can usually modify your browser to decline cookies if you prefer.
+For further information visit www.aboutcookies.org.
+You can set your browser not to accept cookies and the above website tells you how to remove cookies from your browser.
+However in a few cases some of our website features may not function as a result.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 Using cookies helps us to provide you with a better website by enabling certain features like the country comparator.
 It also allows us to monitor which pages you find useful and which you do not.
 We use Google Analytics (read their Privacy Document) to collect anonymised data on user traffic.
 This helps us improve our website.
 We only use this information for statistical analysis purposes.